-STRIBILD is a fixed-dose combination of antiviral drugs elvitegravir boosted by the pharmacokinetic enhancer cobicistat, emtricitabine, and tenofovir DF [See Microbiology].
+STRIBILD is a fixed-dose combination of antiretroviral drugs elvitegravir (boosted by the CYP3A inhibitor cobicistat), emtricitabine, and tenofovir DF [see Microbiology].

 Effects on Electrocardiogram